needurlrak/dsp/02-editors.md

 I am not very picky about customizations so I choose Spyder.
-I got to try it out some more with python before I fully commit to it though.
+I should try it out some more with python before I fully commit to it though.